cube-drone/tex_avery/vc_locations.md

 Airport
 =======
  - <Flash Riot Event>
-   - Run with the Squatters (reveals' Squatters' Hole)
+   - If you haven't filed a Police Report, triggers a Police Report
-   - Submit to the police (get a concussion, lose a day in prison)
+ - Squatters' Hole

 Squatters' Hole
 ---------------
- - If you enter Squatters' Hole with a locked terminal, TELUX will sell your location to the VPD.
+ - It's poor as SHIT all up in here.